 There are 2 main methods of storing cryptocurrency: one involves storing it yourself (non-custodial storage), and the other is to have another individual, business or entity store it for you (custodial storage).

-Custodial storage involves entrusting a 3rd-party service with the protection, storage and ultimately control over your cryptocurrency.
-This is a solution mostly favoured by those who are intimidated by the process of non-custodial storage or those who entrust their cryptocurrency with an exchange or broker for the purpose of being able to swiftly act on changes in market trends, sentiment or prices.
+Custodial storage involves entrusting a third-party service with the protection, storage and, ultimately, control over your cryptocurrency.
+This is a solution mostly favoured by those who are intimidated by the process of non-custodial storage or those who entrust their cryptocurrency with an exchange or broker to be able to swiftly act on changes in market trends, sentiment or prices.